Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 Kirk turned away to hide his amusement as he continued to inspect the repairs.
 They needed to be *perfect –* the station's back had broken during its crash-landing, and while Kirk had no plans ever to launch it again, Mrwrki still needed to be airtight and space-worthy.

-He listened idly as Lewis explained apple pie to Vedreg, including his reassurances that the ingredients that would have been unpalatable to Guvnurag all had "vegan" and “gluten free” alternatives.
-For some reason, the whole concept of “baking” seemed to fascinate Vedreg.
+He listened idly as Lewis explained apple pie to Vedreg, including his reassurances that the ingredients that would have been unpalatable to Guvnurag all had "vegan" and "gluten free" alternatives.
+For some reason, the whole concept of "baking" seemed to fascinate Vedreg.

 "*So what's the verdict?*" Lewis asked eventually.

 "All of these are acceptable..."
 Kirk conceded.
-“I think we must assume that all the others will be also.”
+"I think we must assume that all the others will be also."

 "*Good.
 Sooner we get our asses behind a fucking pressure hull, the happier I'll be*."